Paul Begala: Career

-He is a member of the board of directors of Democratic Majority for Israel, an organization that promotes U.S.-Israel cooperation and whose political arm, DMFI PAC, ran attack ads against Senator Bernie Sanders's candidacy before the 2020 presidential election.
+He was a member of the board of directors of Democratic Majority for Israel, an organization that promotes U.S.-Israel cooperation and whose political arm, DMFI PAC, ran attack ads against Senator Bernie Sanders's candidacy before the 2020 presidential election.

 Looking back at his career and the U.S. political scene, Begala has remarked that a "presidential campaign is like a film.
 It never comes together until it's scored and tracked".

 Personal life

 Begala and his wife, Diane Friday, have four sons.
 They currently live in Virginia.